How to clean a rug

 Top tips on how to clean a rug

-Cleaning a rug is a lot like cleaning a carpet – you’ll find a lot of the steps in this guide are really similar to our carpet cleaning guide!
+Cleaning a rug is a lot like cleaning a carpet – you’ll find a lot of the steps in this guide are similar to our carpet cleaning guide!
 The best part about cleaning a rug compared to a carpet is that you can wash and dry a rug without worrying about your subfloors.

 The first step in cleaning your rug is to vacuum it thoroughly.
 Use a vacuum cleaner with a beater bar to remove any loose dirt and dust from the rug's surface.
 If your rug has fringes, be careful not to vacuum over them as it may damage them.
 Next, take your rug outside if you can and give it a good shake to remove any remaining dirt or debris.
 If there’s still dirt or stains on your rug, you might need to clean a little deeper by washing your rug.

-How to wash a rug
+How to wash a rug at home

-After a few minutes, drain the soapy water and rinse your rug with clean water until all the soap is removed.
-Avoid wringing or twisting your rug as this can cause damage to the fibres.
+4. Avoid wringing or twisting your rug as this can cause damage to the fibres.
 Instead, gently press out the excess water by rolling your rug in a clean towel.

 How to deep clean a rug